Pepe Romero: Honors

 For contribution to the arts, he received the Premio Andalucía de la Músicahe in June 1996.

 On February 11, 2000, King Juan Carlos I of Spain knighted Pepe Romero and his brothers, Celin and Angel, into the Order of Isabella the Catholic.
 The official ceremony of this high honor took place at the USC Thornton School of Music, and included a gala performance by The Romeros with the Thornton Chamber Orchestra.
-He is currently Adjunct Professor of Classical Guitar at the Thornton School, where he was named "Distinguished Artist in Residence" in 2004.
+He is currently Adjunct Professor of Classical Guitar at the Thornton School, where he was named Distinguished Artist in Residence in 2004.

 In 2007, the Romero Quartet received the President's Merit Award from the Recording Academy, the producers of the Grammy Awards, and, in November 2012, Romero's recording of Concierto festivo by Ernesto Cordero was nominated for Best Classical Album at the Latin Grammy Awards.

 Guitars

 Initially, Romero shared his father’s Santos Hernandez.
-In 1958, he bought a Miguel Rodriguez from Córdoba which he played until 1969.
-He then played a Hermann Hauser II before finally, in 1973, obtaining another Rodriguez which was his principal instrument until at least 2014.
+In 1958, he bought a Miguel Rodriguez from Córdoba, which he played until 1969.
+He then played a Hermann Hauser II before, in 1973, obtaining another Rodriguez, which was his principal instrument until at least 2014.